javierj/android-rest-client-1/README.md

 	});

-The library will convert the the params array to a json format closured on a array calles parameters, the server will receive some like: {parameters: {username: "teste", password: "teste"}}
+The library will encode the parameters, the server will receive an array on decode.

 ## TODO